username-forGithub/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard
-> The project designed to improve coding, design skills and upgrading knowledgments on CSS, HTML, JavaScript, webpack, modules.
+> The project designed to improve coding and upgrading knowledgments on CSS, HTML, JavaScript, webpack, modules.

 ## Built With
 - Languages used: HTML, CSS, javascript, webpack.